EDIpack: A parallel exact diagonalization package for quantum impurity problems: Installation and usage

 \subsection{Installation}

-The source code can be downloaded or cloned from the its official GitHub website.
+The source code can be downloaded or cloned from the official GitHub website.
 The build system is based on cmake.
-The loading into the operative system is achieved using either the provided shell script or the environment module.
+The library can be loaded into the operative system either via the provided shell script or as an environment module.
 Should all the dependencies be satisfied and assuming to be in the main library directory, the compilation procedure is:

 The Python binding can be installed once the library has been loaded in the system using either: